Bonjugal/react-js-material-ui-stratafly/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I have also used Ant design in some of my projects.
-[Breakout](https://getbreakout.com/)
+Checkout [Breakout](https://getbreakout.com/)

 # System Requirements for Course
 Before running the project, please make sure you have the following: